coderGirlSu/CA-Full-Stack-App/README.md

 - The *desktop* variety of the application will have a cruicial difference to the *mobile* and *tablet* views.
 Because it has the most space, it will **not** have an individual **Chats** page.
 Because it has the most space, it will have the **Chats** page embedded as a sidebar on the **Chat** page.
 Here is darkmode.

 - Users can toggle light/dark mode from the top right corner of the page.

+- There is an "add chat" button next to the search feature which allows users to create new chats.

 ![R5](./docs/wireframes/Chat%20Desktop%20DARKMODE.png)